Chris Cuomo sought ‘intel’ on media coverage about accusations against his brother, text messages show

 The communications between Chris Cuomo and the former governor’s office released Monday were among tens of thousands of pages of documents collected as part of the attorney general’s investigation into allegations of misconduct by Andrew M. Cuomo.

 The longtime governor announced he would be stepping down from office Aug.
 10, after James’s office released a report that found that he had sexually harassed 11 women and oversaw an unlawful effort to exact retribution against one of his accusers.
-Cuomo denied improperly touching women, and said that those who felt uncomfortable had misinterpreted his affectionate leadership style.
+Cuomo denied improperly touching women and said that those who felt uncomfortable had misinterpreted his affectionate leadership style.

 The new documents included extensive interviews with more than a dozen Cuomo advisers, along with text messages and other documentary evidence about the governor’s office and its inner workings.
 The office also released videos of interviews that investigators had with the former governor and DeRosa, which at times turned combative.